 Airbnb started from humble beginnings but is now a multibillion-dollar business that is virtually a household name.
 Over the years, it has transitioned and grew exponentially, attracting various kinds of guests from all over.
-Naturally, due to the fast pace in which it bolstered the short-term rental industry growth, some misconceptions cannot be avoided.
+Naturally, due to the fast pace in which it bolstered the short-term rental market growth, some misconceptions cannot be avoided.
 Here’s a list of the most common Airbnb myths and in this article, we’ll debunk some of the most popular ones.

 Myth #1: Airbnb = Parties

 Airbnb users are required to have a profile before they can book a property.
 From here, you can get a sense of who they are since hosts are also allowed to rate their guests.
 Additionally, if an Airbnb is managed professionally, the guests will have to go through a vetting process before they can go ahead with their bookings.
 As of this writing, Airbnb has also released an anti-party policy that penalises guests in the event that they violate these protocols.
 This is very different from other booking platforms that allow guests to book homes without an account and provide limited to no tools for guest vetting.

 Airbnb is also the only platform to offer a dedicated Host Guarantee against property damage by guests or other visitors.
 This is currently set to cover up to $1,000,000 USD and shows how serious they are about protecting their Hosts.

 While there is definitely more room to increase revenue in the short-term rental market, it also takes a bit more effort to be a successful Airbnb host.
 While cleaning might be on top of the list as one of the most tedious tasks, especially with the new Airbnb enhanced clean protocol, it is not the only thing that aspiring hosts should be mindful of.